louiscavalcante/dotfiles/windowsTerminal/README.md

 },
 ```

 - In terminal, look for `Settings` and click at `Open JSON file` file.
-Inside the `.json` file that just opened, look for a line with the following code:<br>
+Inside the `.json` file, look for a line with the following code:<br>
+`"source": "Windows.Terminal.PowershellCore",`<br>
-`"source": "Windows.Terminal.PowershellCore",` Now add the following lines bellow the line that contains the `"source":` mentioned before<br>
+Now add the following lines bellow the line that contains the `"source":` mentioned before<br>

 ```
 "commandline": "C:\\Program Files\\PowerShell\\7\\pwsh.exe -NoLogo -NoExit",